Vypen Assembly constituency

-Vypen constituency came into existence in 2011.
-Before It was known as Njarackal Constituency from 1957 to 2011.
+Vypen Assembly constituency was established by the 2008 delimitation.
+Before, it used to be known as Njarackal Assembly constituency from 1957 to 2008.

-Local self governed segments
+Local self-governed segments

 The constituency lies in the islands of Vypin.
 It is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: